gmohlamo/vbSparkle/README.md

 These last will be in charge of evaluating recursively:
 ![Workflow](/Resources/workflow.png)

-For exemple, here is our visitor, which instanciate a VbModule evaluator:
+For example, here is our visitor, which instanciate a VbModule evaluator:
 ```c#
     public class VbAnalyser
     {